-One of the first things that you need to do someone died is to find the will, so that probate proceedings can begin.
+One of the first things that you need to do someone died is to find a will, so that probate proceedings can begin.
 Here are some ideas as to where to look.

 Wills are not a public record.
 There is no registry that you can look at.
 Wills made are not filed with the court until the person dies.
 So it’s unlikely that the will is in a public place where anyone would have access to it.